metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 ## Summary

-Code with the ability to perform the comparison on provisioned hosts and mark the host with label as 'Host match found' if the requirements match with what is inspected.
+Code with the ability to perform the comparison on inspected hosts and mark the host with label as 'Host match found' if the requirements match with what is inspected.

 ## Motivation